SampleEnvironment/SECoP/protocol/specification/wire.rst

 -------------

 SECoP relies on a stream transport of 8-bit bytes.
 Most often this will be TCP.
-In those cases the SEC-node SHOULD support several simultaneous connections.
+In those cases the SEC node SHOULD support several simultaneous connections.

 RS232 style connections may also be used.
 Here, only a single connection can be used.
 If several connections are needed, a 'multiplexer' is needed.
-This should offer multiple TCP connections and contain the necessary logic to map requests/replies from/to those network connections onto/from the serial connection to the actual SEC-node.
+This should offer multiple TCP connections and contain the necessary logic to map requests/replies from/to those network connections onto/from the serial connection to the actual SEC node.

 .. _messagefmt: